Oscil8/veneur/sinks/prometheus/README.md

 # Prometheus remote write (RW) sink

-This synk allows flushing data to a compatible prometheus remote write endpoint.
+This sink allows flushing data to a compatible prometheus remote write endpoint.

 # Configuration
-The sync supports the following configuration parameters, and they can be configured in 2 ways:
+The sink supports the following configuration parameters, and they can be configured in 2 ways:
 - Providing value in `config.yaml` file
 - Setting environment variables

 ## Configuration with yaml file

 ### Required parameters
-These parameters must be provided to correctly enble the RW sink.
+These parameters must be provided to correctly enable the RW sink.
 #### `prometheus_remote_write_address`

   The URL to be used as the remote write destination.